 hOmeLabs 6000 Sq Ft Dehumidifier with Pump

-hOmeLabs’ pumped dehumidifier suits you best when you need powerful moisture control for large spaces.
+Best With Pump: hOmeLabs’ pumped dehumidifier suits you best when you need powerful moisture control for large spaces.
 You can cover up to 6,000 sq ft, and it pulls up to 40 pints a day at 80°F, 60% RH, with a maximum 104-pint capacity in very damp conditions.
 The pump and 16.4 ft hose let you drain water into a sink or outside, while the front-loading bucket and full-tank alert make upkeep simple.
-It runs quietly at 49 dB, stays compact, and helps you save energy, so you’ll control humidity without hassle.
+It runs quietly at 49 dB, stays compact for its class, and helps you save energy, so you can control humidity with less hassle.

 Best For: Homeowners who need a powerful, quiet dehumidifier for large spaces like basements, laundry rooms, or whole floors.